codica2/redirect-s3-cf/README.md

 ## Get certificates for your domain

 Change your region to ``us-east-1`` and go to Amazon Certificate Manager, reqest certificates for your both domain names ``www.yourdomain.com``, ``yourdomain.com``.
-Dont forget to create CNAME records in Route53.
+Don't forget to create CNAME records in Route53.

 ## Configuring CloudFront